"May God bless and keep the Tsar... far away from us!"

 title only occasionally) and was established fully under his grandson, Ivan IV "The Terrible", who was crowned as a Tsar from the very beginning.
 It was a convoluted, very conservative realm that considered itself a successor state to the Byzantine Empire

 Then there was the Time of Troubles a Succession Crisis

 -cum-civil war.
-Not only Ivan the Terrible killed his son and crown prince in a fit of a blind rage, but his second son, the weak and simpleminded Feodor Ivanovich, was more interested in religion than in ruling the realm, and was childless
+Not only did Ivan the Terrible kill his son and crown prince in a fit of a blind rage, but his second son, the weak and simpleminded Feodor Ivanovich, was more interested in religion than in ruling the realm, and was childless

 to boot.
 The original Rurikid dynasty fell, and the Godunovs (relatives of Feodor's wife) took the throne.
 They didn't make it, and after an interregnum and a war with Poland, Romanovs (relatives of one of Ivan the Terrible's wives) became the tsars.
 In an interesting aside, during the Muscovite era, Russia was ruled by a double-decker aristocracy that consisted of two classes: the Boyars, who were the feudal rulers and councilors of the Tsar, and the Dvoryans, who served as military officers and civil servants, somewhat similar to the Japanese system where also existed two separate nobilities, based on the court aristocracy and the military class.